 How might we redesign labour inspections so that they can effectively contribute to sustainable garment production in Cambodia?

-Although a system employing around 500 inspectors and auditors is in place to inspect and improve the conditions under which garments are produced, progress in the growing industry is still very slow.
-There are diverse reasons for this including that inspectors lack the necessary resources to conduct effective inspections.
-Furthermore, factory owners often lack the knowledge and means to bring about transformative change through the inspections.
+Although a system employing around 500 inspectors and auditors is in place in Cambodia to inspect and improve the conditions under which garments are produced, progress in the growing industry is still very slow.
+There are diverse reasons for this, including inspectors lacking the necessary resources to conduct effective inspections.
+Furthermore, factory owners often lack the knowledge and means to bring about transformative change.

 Learn more about the garment production industry in Cambodia: